pulakk/blog/remote-camera/index.md

 ### Flashing router with OpenWRT firmware
 Read through the official [tutorial for flashing OpenWRT firmware to an MR3020 V3 router](https://openwrt.org/toh/tp-link/tl-mr3020_v3).
 Skip the `Install OpenWRT (Generic Explanation)` link and go straight to the `Configure a TFTP server as follows:` portion.
 There are numerous tutorials on youtube as well which show you how to install OpenWRT firmware on an MR3020 router via TFTP.
 The process is described briefly below -

-* Make sure you have a PC with an Ethernet port to connect to the router as wireless interface will be disabled after flashing process and you will not be able to connect to the router wirelessly
+* Make sure you have a PC with an Ethernet port to connect to the router.
+The wireless interface will be disabled after the flashing process and you will not be able to connect to your router wirelessly after booting.
-* The `Firmware OpenWrt Install` column in the `Installation` table contains the download link for the recovery bin file.
-Download that and keep it saved for now.
 * Download and install `Tftpd32-4.60-setup.exe` from [Pulpstone](https://pulpstone.pw/tools/) if you have a windows PC, else you'll find other links for your OS as well.
 [TFTP] (https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol) is the protocol through which the OpenWRT firmware will be transferred to your router for the flashing process.
-* Copy the recovery bin file to the tftpd32 folder and rename it to tp_recovery.bin
+* The `Firmware OpenWrt Install` column in the `Installation` table contains the download link for the recovery bin file.
+Download that file and save it to the folder where tftpd32 was installed and rename it to tp_recovery.bin
 * Set your ethernet IP to a 192.168.0.225, be careful not to use 192.168.0.255 instead
 * Shutdown your router
 * Start the router while holding down the reset button present on it.
 Your router will leds will blink, indicating that it's in reset mode.